 (b) Have tasted of the heavenly gift… and have tasted the good word of God.
 They’ve tasted the good things of God but have spat them out.
 They have seen the light but preferred the darkness.
 They may have heard the gospel with joy but the seed never took root and grew (Luke 8:13).
 They have tasted but not consumed the bread of life.

 (c) The word of God and the heavenly gift refer to Jesus.
-See entry for Acts 4:31.
+See entry for Word of God.

 (d) Been made partakers of the Holy Spirit.
 The first-century Jews had seen Jesus and the apostles ministering with supernatural signs and wonders.
 Many had experienced healing and deliverance, and some had even seen the risen Lord.
 They had a ring-side seat to the ministry of the Holy Spirit.